 The best time for the journey is from April to October.
 The winter is bitterly cold but, if you are not afraid of the frost, you’ll experience Siberia covered with snow.
 Only the locals travel in winter – there are virtually no tourists.
 And it is quite warm on the train.

-3-star hotels (10 nights); felt tents-gers (1 nights); private accommodation (1 night); overnights in the train (6 nights).
+Accommodation and food: 3-star hotels (10 nights); felt tents-gers (1 nights); private accommodation (2 nights); overnights on the train (6 nights).
 In private accommodation and in gers up to 4 people sleep together.
-Breakfast is included at the hotels, lunch and dinner is included on selected days.
+Included meals as mentioned in the itinerary.